 A pressure washer is essentially a motorised hosepipe.
 It uses a pump to create a high-pressure flow of water that dislodges dirt more quickly and effectively than you can with a scrubbing brush or hose alone.

-To find out which pressure washers have excelled in our tests, visit our list of Best Buy pressure washers.
+To find out which pressure washers have excelled in our tests, visit our round-up of the top five pressure washers.

 These are the most common features you'll find on pressure washers.